Always have your reliever inhaler with you

 Some people notice that they feel a bit shaky, or their heart beats faster than normal.
 These side effects usually pass quickly and are not dangerous.
 But they can feel uncomfortable, especially alongside other symptoms you may be having.

-See your GP, nurse or pharmacist if you’re worried, or if side effects are continuing.
+See your GP, nurse or pharmacist if you’re worried, or if side effects do not go away.

 Read more about common concerns about asthma medicines.